mapattacker/ai-engineer/docs/flask.md

 Below is a simple flask app to serve an ML model's prediction.
 Assuming this app is named `serve_http.py`, we can launch this flask app locally via `python serve_http.py`.
 The API can be accessed via `http://localhost:5000/`.

+It is important to set the `host="0.0.0.0"`, so that it binds to all network interfaces of the container, and will be callable from the outside.

 ```python
 """flask app for model prediction"""